BugSwarm/bugswarm/README.md

 }
 ```
 ## Setting up BugSwarm
+**You only have to follow the steps below if you want to produce your own artifacts.
+If you want to use BugSwarm artifact dataset, follow the [client](https://github.com/BugSwarm/client) instructions or our [tutorial](http://www.bugswarm.org/docs/tutorials/setting-up-an-experiment/) instead.**
 1. System requirements:
     * A Unix-based operating system.
 (BugSwarm does not support Windows.)
     * The `sudo` command is installed on the system.